West Hollywood Gateway

 The West Hollywood Gateway is a 248000 sqft two-level urban vertical retail power center in West Hollywood, California.
 It was developed by the JH Snyder Company and designed by architect Jon Jerde, located on the southwest corner Santa Monica Blvd. and La Brea Avenue at the border of West Hollywood and Los Angeles.
 The structure features two subterranean parking levels and two above-ground retail levels.

 The mall is anchored by the first big box retailers in the city, Target and Best Buy, and it also features eight restaurants as well as several retail stores.

 Occupying a total of 257000 sqft, construction on the West Hollywood Gateway began in September 2002 as part of the City of West Hollywood's Santa Monica Blvd.
 Redevelopment project.
 The West Hollywood Gateway opened to the public in March 2004.
 The site includes the free-standing famous Hollywood landmark, the Formosa Cafe.

-The center is also home to the Los Angeles' largest public art display using projection technology, which is located above the main courtyard.
-This art display was designed by renowned video artist Paul Tzanetopoulos.

 The center "features a large outdoor plaza that functions as a civic square, inviting pedestrian activity through the use of outdoor eating areas, fountains, public art, retail kiosks and lush landscaping."

-As of September 2018, the parking structure offers one hour of free parking (no validation required) to all visitors.
-There are two bicycle parking areas.
+e/MotioN video art work

+The center is also home to the e/MotioN (2003), an artwork by video artist Paul Tzanetopoulos that uses projection technology, located above the main courtyard. e/MotioN features dynamic video projections on a large facade at a key intersection.
+Using vibrant colors, these projections form a constantly shifting light mural.
+An adjacent LED display updates hourly with real-time site images to enhance the overall visual.
+The artwork consists of three such projections that blend into an evolving montage, combining color, motion, and patterns to create a kinetic painting reflective of the surrounding area.